Kotlin Help

 Incremental annotation processing

-kapt supports incremental annotation processing that is enabled by default.
+kapt supports incremental annotation processing by default.
 Currently, annotation processing can be incremental only if all annotation processors being used are incremental.

 To disable incremental annotation processing, add this line to your gradle.properties file: